 Download speed capabilities of proposed facilities: The maximum residential service download speeds customers may subscribe to are: 1000 Mbps.
 For "low-income" customers (those at or below the poverty line, or any other CASF-mandated requirements) the Download speed will be: 25 Mbps Upload speed capabilities of proposed facilities: The maximum residential service upload speeds customers may subscribe to are: 1000 Mbps.
-For "low-income" customers (those at or below the poverty line, or any other CASF-mandated requirements) the Upload speed will be: 25 Mbps

-Preliminary indication of need for CEQA review:

-The Commission's Energy Division CEQA section will be contacted and consulted with CEQA Staff regarding the process of developing and filing a Proponent's Environmental Assessment (PEA) or other CEQA documents.
-We are aware of the responsibilities if this proposed project is not exempt from CEQA.
-We anticipate that parts of the project will require CEQA review and other parts will not, which will also be identified by CalTrans.
-We also anticipate working with the Coastal Commission to ensure our project plan meets its requirements.
+For "low-income" customers (those at or below the poverty line, or any other CASF-mandated requirements) the Upload speed will be: 25 Mbps regarding the process of deve other CEQA documents.
+We a ision CEQA section will be contacted and consulted with CEQA Staff eloping and filing a Proponent's Environmental Assessment (PEA) or are aware of the responsibilities if this proposed project is not ipate that parts of the project will require CEQA review and other Identification of leveraging existing available facilities: This project does not anticipate using other providers' facilities for "last mile" connectivity.
+The cable-based facilities of COMCAST and AT&T are private and they do not share with other providers; North Coast has a private fixed wireless network that they do not share with competitors.
+In addition, much of the existing infrastructure is dilapidated and requires replacing, including poles.
+Therefore, there are no existing facilities available for the last-mile needed in this project.
+As shown in the project expenditure plan, the provider will acquire Internet backhaul capacity for the first five years.